jlabouliere/Election_Analysis/Election_README.md

     - List all candidates who received votes in the election

-    - Calculate total votes each candidate received
+    - Determin total votes each candidate received

     - Calculate a percentage of votes each candidate received

-    - Determine the winning candidate based on popular vote
+    - Confirm the winning candidate based on popular vote

 ## Resources
 - Data Source: election_results.csv